Helping millions of people navigate the world of technology.

 Windows Search service is an essential program responsible for indexing content and providing search results.
 If there’s an issue with that service, the indexing process will be interrupted.
-So, first, you should try restarting the Windows Search service to see if that helps.
+You can try restarting the Windows Search service to see if that helps.

 Step 1: Press the Windows key + R to launch the Run command, type in services.msc, and press Enter.